Arthur Hayes (banker): BitMEX

 Hayes was reported as being the youngest African American crypto billionaire in history.

-In July 2019, in a public debate Nouriel Roubini called Hayes a "sleazy coward," and told him to "shut up."
-Later that month Roubini wrote: "Crypto shitcoin-land is full of clueless, dumb financially illiterate ignorami who don't even get it when you make fun of them.
-No wonder as their heads are clogged into stinking cesspools of 1000s shitcoins ..."

 Bank Secrecy Act violation

 In October 2020, Hayes and his partners were each indicted by the U.S. Department of Justice.
-The charges by the DOJ in the case (United States vs Hayes et al) claimed that Hayes and partners did not register the company in the United States, and that they had 'thousands of US based customers'.The CFTC charged that the illegal operations enabled money laundering activity under the Bank Secrecy Act.
+The charges by the DOJ in the case (United States vs Hayes et al) claimed that Hayes and partners did not register the company in the United States, and that they had 'thousands of US based customers'.
+The CFTC charged that the illegal operations enabled money laundering activity under the Bank Secrecy Act.
 BitMEX was the first crypto exchange to be charged under the Bank Secrecy Act.
 The laws require that transactions that are over $10,000 be reported.
 It is known as Know Your Customer (KYC) information.

 Hayes stepped down from BitMex in October 2020.
 Alexander Hoptner replaced Hayes as CEO of BitMEX.

 In April 2021, Hayes surrendered to United States authorities in Hawaii, and was released on bail.
 According to an article published in the Financial Insight Zambia Limited, on February 9, 2021, in their opinion Hayes' crime was that he refused to allow the CFTC to obtain the account information on Bitmex's customers.
 United States citizens used Virtual Private Network (VPN accounts) to set up BitMex accounts.
 Because the BitMEX platform was not registered in the U.S. or the Canadian province of Quebec their citizens were prohibited from using the platform.
 Citizens were able to mask their locations by using VPN networks.
 An article published in the Wall Street Journal on August 10, 2021, said that a settlement had been reached between BitMEX and the CFTC.
 BitMEX agreed to pay a $100 million fine to resolve the issue, without admitting or denying the charges.

-On February 24, 2022, Hayes, along with co-founders Benjamin Delo and Samuel Reed, and Gregory Dwyer pleaded guilty to "willfully failing to establish, implement, and maintain an anti-money laundering (“AML”) program at BitMEX."
+On February 24, 2022, Hayes, along with co-founders Benjamin Delo and Samuel Reed, and Gregory Dwyer pleaded guilty to "willfully failing to establish, implement, and maintain an anti–money laundering (“AML”) program at BitMEX."
 Because Hayes was a first-time offender with a lengthy track record of charitable work, the Probation Department recommended a sentence of two years probation without any incarceration.
 Hayes was sentenced to six months of home confinement with two years probation; he also agreed to pay a $10 million dollar fine representing his pecuniary gain from the offense.

+On 29 March 2025, Hayes and his co-founders received a pardon from President Donald Trump.